makma/fingerprintjs.com/content/case-study/third-party-verification.md

         increasing ‘false positives,’ protecting customers without causing unnecessary hurdles in the purchasing process.
   overviewSection:
-    description: FingerprintJS works with a US-based door-to-door sales platform designed for retail energy sales.
+    description: Fingerprint works with a US-based door-to-door sales platform designed for retail energy sales.
 The company provides both software and hardware (tablets) for face-to-face sales representatives to manage their lead list and enroll new customers.
 The software also performs important